'I'm terrified I might be here forever': Brittney Griner pens handwritten letter to Biden - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Abby Phillip, Steve Almasy, Homero De la Fuente and Rachel Janfaza contributed to this report.
+CNN’s Abby Phillip, Steve Almasy, Homero De la Fuente, Rachel Janfaza, Maegan Vazquez and Jill Martin contributed to this report.

 Comments